Meet Kurt Russell's 'Guardians of the Galaxy Vol. 2' Character Ego, and Comics' Other Living Planets

 Debuting in 1973's Marvel Premiere No. 8, Kathulos brought a twist to the Living Planet idea by being a Lovecraftian monster planet that served the demon Shuma-Gorath.
 As far as servants go, Kathulos was a pretty useful one, able to not only serve Shuma-Gorath itself, but also send creatures from his surface out to do his bidding as well.
 Luckily, whatever threat he posed was ended by the magical powers of Doctor Strange.

-Alternatively known as the Jewel of the Universe, the Red Planet and — of course — the Living Planet, Pandarve is not only the setting for Don Lawrence's European fantasy SF series Storm, but also one of its characters — a being that traditionally communicates through a chosen servant, but has the ability to create a human form if she so wishes.
+Alternatively known as the Jewel of the Universe, the Red Planet and — of course — the Living Planet, Pandarve is not only the setting for Don Lawrence's European sci-fi/fantasy series Storm, but also one of its characters — a being that traditionally communicates through a chosen servant, but has the ability to create a human form if she so wishes.
 Yes, unlike the other living planets, Pandarve identifies as female; of course, quite why any planet should choose a particular gender seems somewhat nonsensical.

 The literal centerpiece of DC Entertainment's Green Lantern mythology, Mogo — a living planet that also happens to be part of the intergalactic Green Lantern police force — nowadays acts as the headquarters of the Green Lantern Corps and home to its founders, the Guardians of the Universe.
 That's a big change from his first appearance, in a 1985 story from Green Lantern No. 188 by Alan Moore and Dave Gibbons that focused on his loneliness, titled "Mogo Doesn't Socialize."

 A year after the introduction of Mojo, the 1986 animated Transformers: The Movie brought in the ultimate threat to the shapeshifting mechs: a robot that turns into a planet that eats other planets.
-As if that wasn't enough, Unicron had one more reason to turn his foes into quivering wrecks: he was voiced by none other than Orson Welles in his final screen role.
+As if that wasn't enough, Unicron had one more reason to turn his foes into quivering wrecks: He was voiced by none other than Orson Welles in his final screen role.
 Unicron would go on to show up in subsequent animated series and comic books set in the Transformers franchise for decades following, forever making all other robots look lazy in their choice of alter ego.